alexksikes/elasticsearch-vectorize/TUTORIAL.md

 print 'accuracy: %s' % metrics.accuracy_score(test_target, y_pred)
 ```

-So to summarize first we get a good set of features.
+So to summarize first we generate a good set of features.
 Second, we create a vectorizer to obtain a document-term matrix from the indexed data.
 Third, using the vectorizer a dataset is generated.
 Fourth, a model is trained on this dataset.
 And fifth, the model is evaluated and we report on its accuracy.
 Each of these steps will be explained in greater details, but first let's get some necessary prerequisites.
 So let's get started!

 ## Prerequisites